responsible-business-decision-making/trbs/CONTRIBUTING.md

     `transform` function to generate the other two.
    2. Add at least one relevant unit test to `test_evaluate_all_dependencies` for the new case.
    3. The `README.md`-file in the data folder has been updated.
+   4. The data files for the new case are added to the `pyproject.toml` file.
 <br><br>
 4. If the **vlinder_demo notebook** has been changed, ensure that
    1. it still uses beerwiser as default case